Saint Louis University's Interdisciplinary Science and Engineering (ISE) building features innovative teaching environments and flexible lab spaces.

-Featuring innovative teaching environments and flexible lab spaces, the building is expected to be a place where students and faculty learn, collaborate and experiment together.
+Opened in summer 2020, the 90,000-square-foot, three-story structure is a place where students and faculty learn, collaborate and experiment together.

 SLU ISE Building Features

-- New teaching lab spaces to support bioinformatics, biology, biomedical engineering, chemistry, neuroscience and computer science courses that support all science, engineering, nursing and health science majors at SLU
+- Teaching lab spaces to support bioinformatics, biology, biomedical engineering, chemistry, neuroscience and computer science courses that support all science, engineering, nursing and health science majors at SLU

 - Active learning classroom that can seat up to 210

 - Formal and informal collaboration and gathering spaces